brendt/stitcher.io/src/content/blog/2020-03-26-minor-versions-breaking-changes.md

 The solution, by the way, consisted of updating `laravel/framework` to `^7.0` — we had to do this anyway sooner or later — and removing the `league/commonmark` dependency.
 So I don't think this change should be avoided by any open source vendors.
 Open source code should push us towards regular updates, I encourage that myself regularly.

 The real problem though, is that composer never notified us that `laravel/framework` wasn't able to update further than `6.9` because of underlying conflicts.
-If you're not carefully managing each dependency, you're in danger of getting stuck on an outdated dependency, which might prevent much needed bug fixes to be installed.
+If you're not carefully managing each dependency, you're in danger of getting stuck on an outdated dependency, which might prevent much needed bug fixes being installed.

 As far as I know, there's no option the can be passed to `composer update` which can notify you about such situations and I think that would be a good future addition.